16 Top-Rated Attractions & Things to Do in Ventura, CA

 Mission San Buenaventura

 Dating back to 1782, the Mission San Buenaventura is the centerpiece attraction of Ventura's downtown historical park.
-The lengthy history of this Mission Church is on full display during self-guided tours of the mission, which include access to other architectural relics that remain in the area.
+The lengthy history of this Mission Church is on full display during self-guided tours of the mission, including access to other architectural relics that remain in the area.

 Prominent stops on the self-guided tour include the Garden and Grotto, Michelangelo's Pieta, and the Padre's Burial.
 And even without going inside, the aesthetic exterior catches the eye.
 Decorative fountains and running water adorn this outdoor plaza, inviting a moment to stop and appreciate this symbol of the city's history.

-the Mission San Buenaventura also lends access to the charming and historic Downtown District lined with local shops and restaurants.
-Navigating throughout downtown Ventura is easy thanks to a free trolley system and free public parking lots.
-Downtown restaurants range from casual bites to romantic fine-dining establishments, and local retail windows feature everything from locally made homewares to the latest in fashion and design.
+Mission San Buenaventura also lends access to the charming and historic Downtown District lined with local shops and restaurants.
+Navigating throughout downtown Ventura is easy thanks to a free trolley system, free public parking lots, and as of 2020, five prominent blocks transformed into a vehicle-free promenade.

 Address: 211 E Main Street, Ventura, California